SolidBlock-cn/mishanguc/UpdateLog-en.md

 - Fixed the issue of wrong operating logic of the text outline control button on the sign edit screen.
 - The shade option in the sign edit screen is no longer seen as not recommended enabling.
 - Simplified the data format for sign texts.
-For situations where text is white (by default) and there is no outline, the fields will be removed.Now it is possible to modify the text preset of signs.
-When editing the sign texts, if no text is added, all available presets will be displayed (see the update log for 1.6.0-beta.3 for details).
+When the text is white (the default) and there is no outline, the corresponding fields will be removed.
+It is now possible to modify the text preset of signs.
+When editing sign text, if no text is added, all available presets will be displayed (see the update log for 1.6.0-beta.3 for details).
-- Improved the `-pattern` for sign texts.
-Now all pattern use canonical names while supporting some abbreviated names as aliases (see the update log for 1.6.0-beta.3 for details).
+- Improved the `-pattern` option for sign texts.
+All patterns now use canonical names while supporting some abbreviated names as aliases (see the update log for 1.6.0-beta.3 for details).
-    - When the mod stores patterns in the chunk data, canonical names (such as `arrow-left`) are used not, the abbreviated names (such as `al`) of chunk data stored when using old version mod will be converted automatically and it will no longer be compatible to old version mods.
-Therefore, it is recommended to make a backup when entering the world with the new version mod.
+    - When the mod stores patterns in chunk data, canonical names (such as `arrow-left`) are used instead of abbreviated names.
+Abbreviated names (such as `al`) in chunk data stored by older versions of the mod will be converted automatically, and the data will no longer be compatible with older versions.
+Therefore, it is recommended to make a backup before entering the world with the new version of the mod.
-- Now the texts in the sign supports `-nbt`, similar to `-json`, but it represents text components using NBT, and the syntax has some small differences from JSON.
-The texts specified with `-json` will be automatically converted to `-nbt` (for versions 1.21.5 and above).
+- Sign text now supports `-nbt`, similar to `-json`, but it represents text components using NBT, and its syntax has some small differences from JSON.
+Text specified with `-json` will be automatically converted to `-nbt` (for versions 1.21.5 and above).
-- Adjusted the `-texture` interaction logic in the signs: in the signs, even if a missing texture id is inputted, it can normally take effect, rendering black-purple checkerboards without outputting warns.
+- Adjusted the `-texture` interaction logic in signs: even if a missing texture ID is entered, it can still take effect normally, rendering black-and-purple checkerboards without issuing warnings.
-    - Compared to the mod, it is preferred to use sprite text component, which is more stable and supports the animated textures in the resource pack.
+    - Compared to the mod's texture format, using a sprite text component is preferred because it is more stable and supports animated textures in resource packs.
 For example: `-nbt {sprite: 'block/lava_still'}`.
-- Added a special text type: `debug_text`, usage: input `-debug_text <any text content>` to test the rendering of text.
-Please no that the rendering position of text will not be sure to be correct (for versions 1.21.10 and above).
+- Added a special text type: `debug_text`.
+Use `-debug_text <any text content>` to test text rendering.
+Please note that the text's rendering position may not be correct (for versions 1.21.10 and above).
-- Fixed the issue that the game rules do not synchronize.
+- Fixed the issue that the game rules were not synchronized.
-- Fixed the issue of using Ctrl + E to set custom value will cause the texts invisible.
+- Fixed the issue where using Ctrl + E to set a custom value caused the text to become invisible.
 - Improved simplified mode.
 Now when simplified mode is enabled, it is no longer required to press Shift for adjusting height or disabling simplified mode.
-- Now when typing special texts in the sign edit screen, if the typed content is invalid, besides showing the text field in red, a tooltip will also be showing indicating the error.
+- Now, when typing special text in the sign edit screen, if the entered content is invalid, the text field is shown in red and a tooltip indicating the error is also displayed.
 - Improved the operation of sign edit screen, and the width of text fields will be automatically determined based on whether the scroll bar is rendered.
 - Fixed the issue that when the field `textJson` of NBT of text is invalid, the translation key of the returned text component `message.mishanguc.invalid_json` does not exist.
 Besides, this text will be displayed in red.
 - Fixed the outline rendering issue of invisible signs when holding invisible signs in hand in versions 1.21.10.